feiphoon/github-workshop/README.md

 0. (Before the event) Sign up for your own Github account here: (https://github.com/join) & charge your laptop.
 1. A welcome & brief introduction to basic Git concepts.
 (20min)
 2. Everyone splits into groups of 2-4, one group per table.
-Say hello to your new teamates!
+Say hello to your new teammates!
 (5min)

 ### Exercises